The armour is based upon that commonly available in the early 15th Century.

 Against the elements

 Different types of main body armour are effective against different elements.
 This is only against direct area blast effects.
-The padded under metal armour is too thin to have a noticeable benefit.
+The padding under metal armour is too thin to have a noticeable benefit.

 Most towns do not permit the wearing of armour except padded (including shields) within the walls unless you are noble, have been given the freedom of the town or are part of the guard.
 It must be packed up before entering the gates.